philips-labs/terraform-aws-github-runner/README.md

 ### Encryption

-The module support 3 scenario's to manage environment secrets and private key of the Lambda functions.
+The module support 2 scenarios to manage environment secrets and private key of the Lambda functions.

 #### Encrypted via a module managed KMS key (default) <!-- omit in toc -->